Share this Post

 While there are cases where a well-trained brainstorming expert can get a group to come up with something useful, for most people it’s a drag.
 Most attendees simply dread them.
 Especially when larger groups come together in corporate environments.

-While there are a plethora of possible things you can do, I’ve collected here a short list of 15 of my favorite ideation activities for small business innovation and marketing.
-I’ve specifically chosen these because they are not only effective, but easily used by smaller teams.
+While there are a plethora of possible things you can do, I’ve collected here a short list of 15 of my favorite ideation activities for brand innovation.
+I’ve specifically chosen these because they are not only effective, but easily used by smaller teams as well.

 The 15 activities consist of 5 ice breakers and 10 ideation exercises.
 Try these out at your next offsite or workshop.
 Your team will collaborate better and be happier with their work, whether it’s coming up with a new marketing idea, product, process or service.